 Notes due 2023.
-As of June 30, 2021, we had \$5.0 million aggregate principal amount of our Notes due 2023 outstanding.
+As of September 30, 2021, we had \$5.0 million aggregate principal amount of our Notes due 2023 outstanding.
 The Notes due 2023 are general unsecured obligations and bear interest at a rate of 4.00% per year, payable semi-annually on February 1 and August 1 of each year.
 The Notes due 2023 will mature on August 1, 2023, unless earlier repurchased by us or converted at the option of the holders.

 Notes due 2024.
-As of June 30, 2021, we had \$1.1 million aggregate principal amount of our Notes due 2024 outstanding.
+As of September 30, 2021, we had \$1.1 million aggregate principal amount of our Notes due 2024 outstanding.
 The Notes due 2024 are general unsecured obligations and bear interest at a rate of 1.0% per year, payable semi-annually on June 1 and December 1 of each year.
-The Notes due 2024 will mature on June 1, 2024, unless earlier repurchased by us or converted at the option of the holders at a conversion price of \$20.50 per share.
+On October 12, 2021, we received the request for conversion of the remaining approximately \$1.1 million in principal amount of Notes due 2024.
+We have elected to settle the aggregate principal amount of the Notes due 2024 in a combination of cash and any excess in shares of our common stock in accordance with the applicable indenture.
+Such conversion will be settled in December 2021.